arcus/education_modules/pandas_transform/pandas_transform.md

 ***
 <div class = "answer">

-`NameError: name 'pd' is not defined` is a helpful error message because it tells you exactly what you friend forgot: they never defined `pd`!
+`NameError: name 'pd' is not defined` is a helpful error message because it tells you exactly what your friend forgot: they never defined `pd`!

 You have already told python to import then pandas module and that whenever you enter `pd` you mean `pandas`.
 But your friend's computer doesn't know that yet.
 Adding the line `import pandas as pd` to the top of their code, will almost certainly make this run in their notebook.